ePaperInnovation/pl-mcu-epd/Documentation/supportedhw.rst

 HB Z6/Z7
 ^^^^^^^^
 The Z6 and Z7 are intended to drive a S1D13541 small display controller which is bonded to the display itself.
 The boards differ in the display connector used.
-The Z7 board is used to drive the Type19 "Bracelet" display and the Z6 is used to drive all other Plastic Logic small displays.
+The Z7 board is used to drive the Type19 bracelet display and the Z6 is used to drive all other Plastic Logic small displays.
 The boards have a TI PMIC and a 128B EEPROM for storing power supply calibration data.
 The VCOM DAC in the PMIC is used to set the VCOM value for the display.
 All versions of the Z7 board have the provision to turn off 3V3 power to the display controller; this feature is absent on version 6.1 of the Z6 but has been introduced as of version 6.3, along with the ability to control the clock enable and PMIC wake signals.

 Raven